Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Methodology

-For this dataset we utilize a synthetic generation process.
-WE generate Random UI Dataset (RUID) by combining a small number of HTML elements, such as two types of Divs, a square, a circle, and a button element, with randomly chosen style attributes.
+While a variety of code generation datasets are available \cite{codeLLaMA} the space of open UI-code correspondence datasets is scarce.
+Due to this, we utilize a synthetic generation process to create two datasets of varying complexity.
+We generate Random UI Dataset (RUID) by combining a small number of HTML elements, such as two types of Divs, a square, a circle, and a button element, with randomly chosen style attributes.
 This results in a diverse set of images that can be used for the training process.
+We then create RUID-Large, which incorporates elements in RUID but expands it to most tags available in HTML, randomly generating trees with forms, divs, inputs, dropdowns, etc.

 All the synthetic dataset code is enclosed in standard HTML opening and closing tags, specifically: